Cadw

 Cadw ([ˈkadu], a Welsh verbal noun meaning "keeping/preserving") is the historic environment service of the Welsh Government and part of the Tourism and Culture group.
 Cadw works to protect the historic buildings and structures, the landscapes and heritage sites of Wales, to make them available for the public to visit, enjoy, and understand their significance.
 Cadw manages 127 state-owned properties and sites.
 It arranges events at its managed properties, provides lectures and teaching sessions, offers heritage walks, and hosts an online shop.
 Members of the public can become members of Cadw to gain membership privileges.

+Cadw marked its 40th year in 2024, by which time more than 33,000 properties, structures and monuments were under its care.

 Aims and objectives

 As the Welsh Government's historic environment service, Cadw is charged with protecting the historic environment of Wales, and making it accessible to members of the public.
 To this end, in 2010–11 it identified four aspects of its work: it would take measures to conserve the heritage of Wales, its ancient buildings, and monuments; it would aim to sustain the distinctive characters of the different landscapes and urban areas; it would try to help people understand and care about their country, their locality, its history, and Wales' place in the world; and it would aim to improve the wellbeing of people in Wales.